elopio/docs/source/includes/_glossary.md

 ## Genesis Universe

 A Genesis Universe is a [Universe](#universe) that does not have a [Parent Universe](#parent-universe).
 At the launch of Augur, only a single Genesis Universe exists.
 However, users can create other Genesis Universes using the `augur.api.Augur.createGenesisUniverse` function.
 (One reason they may want to do this, for example, is if they wish to create a competing Genesis Universe because they do not agree with the [Final Outcome](#final-outcome) of a particular [Market](#market) in the original Genesis Universe.)
 Initially, a new Genesis Universe does not contain any Markets, nor any supply of [REP](#rep).
-In order to add a REP supply to a Genesis Universe, users must migrate their [Legacy REP](#legacy-rep) to the REP smart contract for that Genesis Universe using the function `augur.api.ReputationToken.migrateBalancesFromLegacyRep`.
+In order to add a REP supply to a Genesis Universe, users must migrate their [Legacy REP](#legacy-rep) to the REP smart contract for that Genesis Universe using the function `augur.api.ReputationToken.migrateFromLegacyReputationToken`.

 ## Initial Report